 - Demonstrated commitment to mission-aligned work and commitment to IASJ’s mission priorities, including human rights, climate justice, racial equity, and the common good.

-- Comfort working within the Catholic faith tradition and interfaith settings.
-Commitment to learning about faith-based values and mission priorities of IASJ Affiliates and partners to inform MAI Program outputs.
+- Comfort working within interfaith settings; experience working within the Catholic faith tradition helpful, but not required.
+Commitment to learning about faith-based values and mission priorities of IASJ Affiliates and partners.

 - Excellent oral and written, internal and external communication and presentation skills.

-- Strong project management, time management, and organizational skills.
+- Exceptional project management, time management, organizational skills, and attention to detail.

 - Possess a strong work ethic and demonstrate sound judgment.
-Have a high degree of flexibility and ability to adjust to changing circumstances in a small, face-paced nonprofit environment.
+Have a high degree of flexibility and ability to adjust to changing circumstances in a small, face-paced nonprofit.

 - Proven ability to take initiative and work as both a self-starter and team member.

 - Experience working with nonprofits required.

 About Investor Advocates for Social Justice (IASJ)